 The cover of my original score for this piece says ‘Trumpet Concerto, Brass Band version’, the intention from the start being to make an orchestral version at some point.
-I am finally getting round to this major project, and would be truly ecstatic if there’s a soloist, conductor, orchestra or other commissioning body out there that would care to fund it...
+I have finally got round to this major project, the first movement now complete (subject to any changes I might make later in the light of work on the other two movements), and would be truly ecstatic if there’s a soloist, conductor, orchestra or other commissioning body out there that would care to fund it…

 - soprano cornet in E flat

 - 8 cornets in B flat